Nerdward/etl-assignment/README.md

 id, date, author, publisher, category, text
 ```

-The datatypes of the columns are
+The datatypes of the columns are:

 id - int,

 date - datetime,

 author - string,

 publisher - string,

 category -  string,

 text - string

 The Amazon Cloudwatch alarms is used to trigger lambda script daily.